This post may contain affiliate links. Please read our disclosure policy.

 What are Southern Green Beans?

-Southern-style green beans are all about that slow simmering method, letting the beans soak up that rich, smoky flavor until they’re perfectly tender.
+Southern-style green beans are all about that slow simmering method, letting the beans soak up that rich, smoky flavor until they’re tender.
 Unlike quick-cooked green beans, these aren’t crisp—they’re melt-in-your-mouth soft, with the broth and seasonings doing all the flavor work.

 And boy, am I glad my momma taught me how to cook green beans this way and so many traditional Southern meals.
 As a kid, I didn’t fully grasp just how much comfort those simple traditions brought, but now I cherish those memories and the value of gathering my family around the table and soaking up all those moments together.